 - No microphones or lights needed.
 Show can be performed in a library, gymnasium, auditorium, large classroom, etc.

-To book an In Good Company school show performance at your school during the 2017-2018 or 2018-2019 school years, or for further information, fill out the form below or contact us by e-mail at firstname.lastname@example.org or by phone at 781-412-4642.
+To book an In Good Company school show performance at your school during the 2018-2019 school year, or for further information, fill out the form below or contact us by e-mail at firstname.lastname@example.org or by phone at 781-412-4642.

 In Good Company is CORI-compliant.